mladenivkovic/particle-hydro/README.md

 ```

 All values for mass, positions, velocity, and pressure must be floats.
-You can put comments and empy lines wherever you feel like it.
+You can put comments and empty lines wherever you feel like it.